-You can set the width of large blocks using the menu command Options > Customize > Block/Sheet Bar Width.
+You can set the width of blocks using the menu command Options > Customize > Block/Sheet Bar Width...
 The settings apply to the chart folder that contains the active chart.

-The settings are saved to the registry (CurrentUser) as a default that you can then use to create new chart folders.
+The settings are saved to the registry (CurrentUser) as a default, which you can use when you create a new chart folder.
 Each user can therefore define an individual logon setting.